katur/eegi/database_migration_notes.md

 referencing the Google Doc "GWGI worm strains and temperatures".

-ClonePlate
+LibraryPlate
 ---------------
 This table also did not exist in GenomeWideGI.

-There are very few 384-well plates, so I added these by hand.
+There are very few 384-well plates, so I just added these by hand.

-Insert Primary 96-well plates:

-    SELECT DISTINCT RNAiPlateID FROM RNAiPlate;

-Insert Secondary 96-well plates:

-    SELECT DISTINCT RNAiPlateID FROM CherryPickRNAiPlate;
+Use `.manage.py migrate_data_LibraryPlate` to add all 96-well plates
+(both primary and secondary).

 Experiment